Ali-Shalabi-UPenn/ENGR1050/README.md

 ## Office Hours
 - Instructor: Prof. Nathaniel Trask, [ntrask@seas.upenn.edu]
-- Office Hours: Tuesdays 930-11, Amy Gutman Hall Room 519 (Corner of 34th and Chestnut)
+- Office hours: Tuesdays 930-11, Amy Gutman Hall Room 519 (Corner of 34th and Chestnut)
-- Graduate TA: Ben Shaeffer, []
+- Graduate TA: Ben Shaeffer, [ben31@seas.upenn.edu]
+- TA office hours: TBD
 - Additional help available by appointment.

 ## AI Policy
-- Use of AI tools (e.g., GitHub Copilot, ChatGPT) is permitted for learning and exploration.
+- Use of AI tools (e.g., GitHub Copilot, ChatGPT) is encouraged for learning and exploration.
 Work submitted should be your own.
-- Be extremely careful of falling for the common pitfall of overestimating your command of the material.
-Exams are designed to make sure you know material without help from a LLM.
+- Be extremely careful of falling for the common pitfall of overestimating your command of the material if you aren't regularly working *without* AI.
+- Exams are designed to make sure you know material without help from a LLM.
 - All submitted work must be your own.
 If you use AI-generated code or text, you must clearly cite the tool and describe how you used it.
 - Direct copying of solutions from AI or the internet without understanding is considered academic dishonesty.
+It is easy for us to tell when you have copy and pasted something from ChatGPT.
+If we ask you to explain why you wrote code a certain way and you cannot, that is a problem.
 - If in doubt, ask the instructor for guidance on appropriate use of AI tools.
+We will devote a lecture or two to how to responsibly use AI.